Olmstead, Kentucky

 Olmstead is an unincorporated community in Logan County, Kentucky, United States.

 Olmstead was a station on the L & N railroad between Bowling Green, KY and Clarksville, TN that opened in 1860.
 It was named after a leader in the effort to build the railroad.
 Olmstead is also the site of an elementary and middle school.
 A post office has been in operation until recently in Olmstead since 1862.

-It is the location of, or nearest community to, Cedar Grove Rosenwald School which was a historic Rosenwald School built in 1928.
-The school is listed on the National Register of Historic Places.